LawleyFall2017/230-fall2017/projects/project3.md

 ## Technology Requirements
 - Semantic, valid HTML
 - Well-structured, valid CSS
-- Semantic HTML
 - Navigation menu available on all pages
 - Images and other media are properly optimized for screen display
-- Contact form uses Javascript to validate input; no blank fields, and valid format for sender's email address

 ## Grading
 Component | Percentage of Project Grade |